Darelbi/Digital-Laws-Proposal/Artificial Intelligence Regulation Act/README.md

 - **Publishers**: the amount of trash books is putting already some Publishers under pressure, also because the books are usually self-published (most times even without a ISBN code)
-- **Translators**: aActually, AI can translate very well.
+- **Translators**: Actually, AI can translate very well.
 If you try to translate a foreign song into your language, you might do better than AI in a couple of points because AI still misses some details.
 It’s not perfect.
 But almost no one needing a translation cares about such details anymore.